5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 ## Use Cases
 1. Installing, running and updating macOS Monterey on unsupported CPUs with their respective SMBIOS.
-2. As a side-effect, you can use these patches to workaround issues with System Update Notifications in macOS 12, since OC reports a correct Board-ID to Apple Update servers which fixes the issue.
+2. As a side effect, you can use these patches to workaround issues with System Update Notifications in macOS 12, since OC reports a correct Board-ID to Apple Update servers which fixes the issue.
 While a lot of OpenCore users face this issue it's not a problem in Clover, though since you can enter a HardwareTarget.

 ## System Requirements
 **Minimum macOS**: Big Sur using XNU Kernel 20.4.0 or newer!</br>
 **CPU**: Basically, every outdated SMBIOS that supports your CPU but is no longer supported by macOS Monterey.
 This affects processors of the following Intel CPU families (newer ones don't need this since they are still supported):

-- Sandy Bridge (need additionl Sur Plus and RDRAND patches)
+- Sandy Bridge (need additional Sur Plus and RDRAND patches)
 - Ivy Bridge
 - Haswell (partially)

-Since this is a pretty new approach, I have to look into a bit more but I am successfully using it on my [Lenovo T530 ThinkPad](https://github.com/5T33Z0/Lenovo-T530-Hackinosh-OpenCore).
+Since this is a pretty new approach, I have to look into a bit more, but I am successfully using it on my [Lenovo T530 ThinkPad](https://github.com/5T33Z0/Lenovo-T530-Hackinosh-OpenCore).

 ## How it works
 The latest version of **OpenCore Legacy Patcher** (OCLP) introduced a new set of booter and kernel patches which make use of macOS Monterey's virtualization capabilities (VMM) to spoof a supported Board-ID reported to Software Update.

-These patches skip the Board-ID check of the used hardware, redirecing it to OpenCore which then spoofs a supported Board ID via VMM to the Update Servers via Kernel patches.
+These patches skip the Board-ID check of the used hardware, redirecting it to OpenCore which then spoofs a supported Board ID via VMM to the Update Servers via Kernel patches.

 This allows using the correct SMBIOS for a given CPU family even if it is not officially supported by macOS Monterey.
 This not only improves CPU Power Management - especially on Laptops – it also allows installing, booting and updating macOS Monterey with otherwise unsupported hardware:

 > Parrotgeek1's VMM patch set would force kern.hv_vmm_present to always return True.
 With hv_vmm_present returning True, both OSInstallerSetupInternal and SoftwareUpdateCore will set the VMM-x86_64 board ID while the rest of the OS will continue with the original ID.
 >
 > - Patching kern.hv_vmm_present over manually setting the VMM CPUID allows for native features such as CPU and GPU power management
 >
 > **Source**: https://github.com/dortania/OpenCore-Legacy-Patcher/issues/543